Pharae (Messenia)

 There are no ancient remains at Kalamata, which is not surprising, as the place has always been well occupied and inhabited.
-The height above the town is crowned by a ruined castle of the middle ages.
-It was the residence of several of the Latin chieftains of the Morea.
+The height above the town is crowned by a ruined medieval castle.
+It was the residence of several of the Latin rulers of the Morea.
 William of Villehardouin was born here.
 In 1685 it was conquered and enlarged by the Venetians.
-It was the headquarters of the insurrection of 1770, and again of the revolution of 1821, which spread from thence over the whole peninsula.
+It was the headquarters of the insurrection of 1770, and again of the Greek Revolution of 1821, which spread from thence over the whole peninsula.